shipwright-io/community/ships/0035-beta-api-changes.md

 #### Webhook Implementation

 1. We need to implement a webhook, following the [webhook](https://pkg.go.dev/sigs.k8s.io/controller-runtime/pkg/webhook/conversion) controller-runtime package.
 This webhook should assume that the related API types implement the conversion interface definitions.
+For the implementation, we propose to define the webhook as an additional deployment.
+This deployment could serve in the future additional endpoints for other types of admission requests.

 #### API types and conversion functions